josephpcox/UDIVS/README.md

-# Checking getting the other  branches
+# Getting the other branches
-Android :*git fetch && git checkout Android* - slack channel is (android)
+1. Android :*git fetch && git checkout Android* - slack channel is (android)
-DataAnalysis: git fetch && git checkout DataAnalysis slack channel is (data analysis)
+2. DataAnalysis: git fetch && git checkout DataAnalysis slack channel is (data analysis)
-Latex_Src: git fetch && git checkout Latex_src slack channel is (paper)
+3. Latex_Src: git fetch && git checkout Latex_src slack channel is (paper)

+### Git branch

+Once you have the other branches you can run *git branch* and it should show you all the branches in a list and highlight the branch you are currently working on, it should look something like this:
+1. Android
+2. DataAnalysis
+3. Latex_Src
+4. master

+###Git Checkout
+To switch to the branch you need to work on by simply running *git checkout <branch name>* without the angle brackets. this will switch your branch to the one you specified in <branch name>

 ---